 Make sure you have everything set up as you want it to be.
 This will generalize your image.

 TAKE A SNAPSHOT NOW!
-You can later revert back to this snapshot in case you want to change software, update windows and so on.
+You can later revert back to this snapshot in case you want to change software, update windows, modify your answer file, and so on.

 Navigate to the Sysprep directory by typing: